Constitution of Greece: Constitutional revision procedure

+A Parliament entrusted with the power of revision is officially designated a "Revisional Parliament" and is enumerated separately from ordinary parliamentary terms.
+The 1974–1975 Parliament was designated the "5th Revisional Parliament"; the 1986 Parliament the "6th Revisional"; and the 2001 Parliament the "7th Revisional Parliament".
+The 2007 Parliament was the "8th Revisional Parliament", and the Parliament that enacted the 2019 revision was the "9th Revisional Parliament".

 Constitutional history of Greece

 First words of the Greek Constitution of 1844.

-During the modern history of Greece, the Constitution of 1975/1986/2001/2008/2019 is the last in a series of democratically adopted Constitutions (with the exception of the Constitutions of 1968 and 1973 imposed by a dictatorship).
-The first of these Constitutions was adopted in 1822.
+During the modern history of Greece, the Constitution of 1975/1986/2001/2008/2019 is the most recent in a series of democratically adopted constitutions.
+The only exceptions were the constitutions of 1968 and 1973, which were imposed by the military dictatorship.
+The first modern Greek constitution was adopted in 1822, during the Greek War of Independence.

-The current constitution is formally a major revision of the constitution of 1952, as effected by the 5th Revisional Parliament.
+The current constitution is formally a major revision of the Constitution of 1952, as enacted by the 5th Revisional Parliament.
+In practice, however, it represents an essentially new constitutional order, incorporating the results of the 1974 referendum that definitively abolished the monarchy and established the republic.